-Philosophy 3334: Philosophy of Biology Summer 2020 First homework assignment
+Philosophy 3334: Philosophy of Biology Summer 2021 First homework assignment

-This homework is due at the start of class on Tuesday, June 9th.
+This homework is due at the start of class on Wednesday, June 9th.
+Your answers should be uploaded into Blackboard.

 1) In the preface to the 1st edition of The Selfish Gene, Richard Dawkins says, "We are survival machines-robot vehicles blindly programmed to preserve the selfish molecules known as genes."